jsteinshouer/data-science-foundations-python-scientific-stack-3084641/NOTES.md

 - Read entire CSV into memory
 - Using a machine in the cloud with a lot of memory to process a large dataset can be more cost effective that trying to run a big data platform - tear it down when finished

+## Ch4
+- `df.apply` - Apply a function to every row in the dataFrame